todc/todc-bootstrap/README.md

 ## Contributing

-We welcome contributions from *everyone*.
-While contributing, please follow the project [code of conduct](https://github.com/todc/todc-bootstrap/blob/master/CODE_OF_CONDUCT.md), so that everyone can be included.

-Please read through our [contributing guidelines](https://github.com/todc/todc-bootstrap/blob/master/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/todc/todc-bootstrap/blob/master/.github/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Moreover, if your pull request contains JavaScript patches or features, you must include relevant unit tests.
-All HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Mark Otto](https://github.com/mdo).

-**TODC Bootstrap v3 is now closed off to new features.** It has gone into maintenance mode so that we can focus our efforts on [TODC Bootstrap v4](https://github.com/todc/todc-bootstrap/tree/v4-dev), the future of the theme.
-Pull requests which add new features (rather than fix bugs) should target [TODC Bootstrap v4 (the `v4-dev` git branch)](https://github.com/todc/todc-bootstrap/tree/v4-dev) instead.

 Editor preferences are available in the [editor config](https://github.com/todc/todc-bootstrap/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <https://editorconfig.org/>.